Welcome to the online course on Sustainability Education

 The online course and the learning modules can be accessed on every kind of digital device.
 It has been optimised for laptops and desktop computers.

-The different kinds of tasks in the chapters are:
+The different kind of tasks included are:

 Summary